A neurologist is a medical doctor who specializes in treating diseases of

 smell, may also need to see a neurologist.
 Problems with senses are sometimes

 - seizure disorders, such as epilepsy

-- headaches, such as cluster headaches, migraines, and headaches of
+- headaches, such as cluster headaches and migraines

 - headache medicine